lars-hoeijmans/pet-sanctuary/PRD.md

 - `packages/domain`: pure TypeScript business logic for world state, pet policies, observations, actions, and deterministic simulation.
 This package should not depend on NestJS, Next.js, database clients, or agent frameworks.
 - `packages/contracts`: Zod schemas and shared DTOs used by the API, worker, and web app.
 - `packages/db`: Drizzle schema, migrations, and repository helpers.
-- `packages/agent-runtime`: adapters for deterministic policies, AI SDK structured actions, Hermes, and optional Pi.
+- `packages/agent-runtime`: adapters for deterministic policies, optional AI SDK structured proposals, Hermes, and optional Pi.
 - `packages/config`: environment parsing and shared configuration.

 Keep the core product logic framework-light.
 NestJS should wire modules together, expose HTTP/WebSocket APIs, and schedule/dispatch work; it should not become the place where all world logic is trapped.